University certificate

 9.3.3.
 Diagnosis and Screening Protocol

 9.3.4.
-Gestational Screening
+Gestational Monitoring

 9.3.5.
-Criteria for the Termination of Pregnancy
+Criteria for Termination of Pregnancy

 9.3.6.
-Clinical Management during Labor and Post-partum
+Clinical Management During Labor and Postpartum

 9.4.
 Obesity and Pregnancy

 9.4.1.
-Definition and Classification of Obesity
+Concept and Classification of Obesity

 9.4.2.
-Impact of Obesity on Gestation
+Impact of Obesity on Pregnancy

-9.4.3. repercussion of Gestation on Obesity
+9.4.3.
+Impact of Pregnancy on Obesity

 9.4.4.
-Obese Women and the Postpartum Period
+Obese Women and Postpartum

 9.5.
 Breast Cancer and Pregnancy